McSinyx/ipppi/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-The use case starts when Maintainer approves a proposal.
+The use case starts when a Maintainer approves a proposal.

-#.
-System checks proposed packages against conflicts.
+1. The system checks proposed package updates against conflicts.
-#.
-System add updated distribution packages to IPFS.
+2. The system updates packages metadata in the database accordingly.
+3. The system updates distribution packages in the distributed file system.

 Alternative Flows
 """""""""""""""""

-If conflicts found, report error and cancel operation.
+Update Causes Conflicts
+   In the first step of the basic flow, if the proposed update causes conflicts, the system aborts the operation and the use-case ends.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^